-The most commonly reported adverse reactions were headache (48.4 %), diarrhea (25.0 %) and pyrexia (12.5 %).
-The adverse reactions from the placebo-controlled study in gMG are as follow: Very common (\geq 1/10) headache, diarrhea and pyrexia; Common (\geq 1/100 to < 1/10) rash, angioedema, arthralgia and injection site reactions.
-Headache was the most common reaction reported in 31 (48.4 %) and 13 (19.4 %) of the patients treated with rozanolixizumab and placebo, respectively.
-All headaches, except 1 (1.6 %) severe headache, were either mild (28.1 % [n=18]) or moderate (18.8 % [n=12]) and there was no increase in incidences of headache with repeated cyclic treatment.
+The most commonly reported adverse reactions were headache (48.4%), diarrhoea (25.0%) and pyrexia (12.5%).
+The adverse reactions from clinical studies in gMG are as follows: Very common ( $\geq$ 1/10) headache, diarrhoea, and pyrexia; Common ( $\geq$ 1/100 to <1/10) upper respiratory tract infections, including cases of nasopharyngitis, rash, angioedema, arthralgia, and injection site reactions; Not known, aseptic meningitis (from spontaneous post-marketing reporting).
+In MG0003, headache was the most common reaction reported in 31 (48.4%) and 13 (19.4%) of the patients treated with rozanolixizumab and placebo, respectively.
+All headaches, except 1 (1.6%) severe headache, were either mild (28.1% [n=18]) or moderate (18.8% [n=12]) and there was no increase in incidences of headache with repeated cyclic treatment.

-Rozanolixizumab is contra-indicated in patients with hypersensitivity to the active substance or to any of the excipients.
+Rozanolixizumab is contraindicated in patients with hypersensitivity to the active substance or to any of the excipients.

 Treatment with rozanolixizumab in patients with impending or manifest myasthenic crisis has not been studied.
-The sequence of therapy initiation between established therapies for MG crisis and rozanolixizumab, and their potential interactions, should be considered.

-Aseptic meningitis (drug induced aseptic meningitis) has been reported following rozanolixizumab treatment at a higher dose with subsequent recovery without sequelae after discontinuation.
-If symptoms consistent with aseptic meningitis occur, diagnostic workup and treatment should be initiated as per standard of care.
+Aseptic meningitis (drug induced aseptic meningitis) has been reported following rozanolixizumab treatment.
+If symptoms consistent with aseptic meningitis (headache, pyrexia, neck stiffness, nausea, vomiting) occur, diagnostic workup and treatment should be initiated as per standard of care.

-Due to its mechanism of action, the use of rozanolixizumab may increase the patient's susceptibility to infections.
-Treatment with rozanolixizumab should not be initiated in patients with a clinically important active infection until the infection is resolved or is adequately treated.
+As rozanolixizumab causes transient reduction in IgG levels the risk of infections may increase.
+Treatment with rozanolixizumab should not be initiated in patients with a clinically important active infection until the infection resolves or is adequately treated.
 During treatment with rozanolixizumab, clinical signs and symptoms of infections should be monitored.
 If a clinically important active infection occurs, withholding rozanolixizumab until the infection has resolved should be considered.

-Hypersensitivity reactions including mild to moderate rash or angioedema were observed in patients treated with rozanolixizumab.
+Infusion reactions such as rash or angioedema may occur.
+In the clinical trial, these were mild to moderate.
 Patients should be monitored during treatment with rozanolixizumab and for 15 minutes after the administration is complete for clinical signs and symptoms of hypersensitivity reactions.
 If a hypersensitivity reaction occurs during administration, rozanolixizumab infusion should be discontinued and appropriate measures should be initiated if needed.
-Once resolved, administration may be resumed
+Once resolved, administration may be resumed.

-Immunization with vaccines during rozanolixizumab therapy has not been studied.
-The safety of immunization with live or live-attenuated vaccines and the response to immunization with vaccines are unknown.
-All vaccines should be administered according to immunization guidelines and at least 4 weeks before initiation of treatment.
-For patients that are on treatment, vaccination with live or live attenuated vaccines is not recommended.
+Immunisation with vaccines during rozanolixizumab therapy has not been studied.
+The safety of immunisation with live or live-attenuated vaccines and the response to immunisation with vaccines are unknown.
+All vaccines should be administered according to immunisation guidelines and at least 4 weeks before initiation of treatment.
+For patients that are on treatment, vaccination with live or live-attenuated vaccines is not recommended.
 For all other vaccines, they should take place at least 2 weeks after the last infusion of a treatment cycle and 4 weeks before initiating the next cycle.